reahl/reahl/reahl-doc/doc/tutorial/bootstrap/differences.rst

    Class or package or module                    Contents
   ============================================= ==============================================
    :class:`reahl.web.bootstrap.navbar.Navbar`   A more elaborate header for a site.
+   :class:`reahl.web.bootstrap.ui.StaticData`   An :class:`~reahl.web.ui.Input` that can only be used for output.
    :mod:`reahl.web.bootstrap.inputgroup`        Bootstrap input groups.
    :mod:`reahl.web.holder`                      Creates placeholder background images.
   ============================================= ==============================================